ionic-team/superapp-starter/website/docs/getting-started/starter-repo.md

 - **Date** - An extension for handy functions to translate a `Date` to various `String` formats.
 - **Encodable** - An extension with functions to tranlate `Encodable` models into different formats.
 - **Portal+MiniApp** - An extension of `Portal` from `IonicPortals` that simplifies creating the view from a `MiniApp`.
 Within the extension also lies a custom `Dismiss` plugin to tell the native layer to dismiss the view from a button click on the web app layer.

+Packages:

+- **IonicPortals** - This package is pre-loaded and brings with it essential libraries that will be used throughout the walkthrough.

 ### Mini app